In-depth reviews

 • May be expensive

-Verdict – Is the Renault Megane E-Tech a good car?
+Verdict – is the Renault Megane E-Tech a good car?

 Renault Megane E-Tech models, specs and alternatives

-The best electric cars 2023Top 10 best electric cars 2023
+Best electric carsTop 10 best electric cars 2024

 The Renault Megane E-Tech Electric has the same focus on style as previous generations of Megane.
 Slim LED headlights and a sculpted bonnet give the front end a distinctive look, while there’s a near-full-width light bar at the rear, flush door handles, gold detailing and a sloping roof.
 While it looks striking, the angle of the contrasting roof means the rear window is very narrow.

 The news isn’t so great if you’re destined to sit in one of the back seats, however.
-While the new Megane is a little more spacious than the old one, it doesn’t give the same feeling of space that we’ve come accustomed to in electric cars.
+While the new Megane is a little more spacious than the old one, it doesn’t give the same feeling of space that we’ve become accustomed to in electric cars.
 The Megane’s arch rival, the ID.3, feels roomier for those in the rear seats.
 More impressive is the 440-litre boot, even if the high loading lip means loading heavy items can be tricky.

 Range, charging & running costs